-- Participatory courses (voice, choral, dance, painting, pottery, computer, theater, photography, musical instrument, etc.)
+- Participatory courses (voice, choral, dance, painting, ceramics, computer, theater, photography, musical instrument, studio film etc.)

-- All graduate level Business courses (ACCT, BADM, MBAC, MBAX, MSBC and MSBX)
+- BUSM, BCOR, and all graduate-level Business courses (ACCT, BADM, MBAC, MBAX, MSBC and MSBX)

-- Foreign language courses, including Spanish, Portuguese, Chinese, Japanese, Arabic, Korean, Farsi and Hindi
+- Foreign language courses, including Spanish, Chinese, Japanese, Arabic, Korean and Hindi

 NOTE: Community members may access language courses through the Anderson Language and Technology Center (ALTEC)

 Contact us for more information at firstname.lastname@example.org or 303-492-5148.

 There is no credit for audited courses nor are auditors eligible to petition for credit at any time.

 Auditors can view and print an unofficial copy of their transcript through Buff Portal, the campus student portal, or request a hard copy through the Office of the Registrar.

 Au pairs enrolled through the Community Auditor program may obtain letters of enrollment verification by contacting email@example.com.